Internship Mission, Philosophy & Goals

 Objectives for Goal #3:

-- 20% of program graduates providing personal characteristics data will identify themselves as non-white, white with Hispanic ethnicity or male, or report English as their second language.
+- 20% of IP graduates providing personal characteristics data will identify themselves as non-white,or white with Hispanic ethnicity or male, or report English as their second language.

-- 80% of interns will respond with "yes" that they had the opportunity to work with culturally diverse populations in their internship rotations.
+- 80% of intern graduates will respond with "yes" that they had the opportunity to work with culturally diverse populations in their internship rotations.